 The Functions of Pigments in the Body

 A pigment is a chemical that has a specific color.
-Biological pigments color our bodies and body products, but this isn't their primary function.
-The pigments often play vital roles in the daily operation of the body.
-For example, melanin is a yellow to black pigment in our skin that helps to protect the skin from sun damage.
-Rhodopsin is a purple pigment in our eyes that enables us to see in dim light.
+Biological pigments color our body and its products, but this isn't their primary function.
+The chemicals often play vital roles in the daily operation of the body.
+For example, melanin is a yellow to black pigment in our skin that helps to protect it from sun damage.
+Rhodopsin is a purple chemical in our eyes that enables us to see in dim light.
 Hemoglobin is a red pigment that carries oxygen from our lungs to our cells.

 Melanin in the Skin

 Melanin is the main pigment in skin, where it’s made by cells called melanocytes.
-There are two forms of skin melanin – eumelanin, which appears brown or brown-black, and pheomelanin, whose color ranges from yellow to red.
-These molecules are present in various proportions in the skin of different people to produce the range of human skin colors.
+Two forms of skin melanin exist—eumelanin, which is brown or brown-black, and pheomelanin, whose color ranges from yellow to red.
+The molecules of melanin are present in various proportions in the skin of different people to produce the range of human skin colors.
 Blood vessels in the skin also contribute to skin color due to the presence of hemoglobin, a red pigment in blood.

 Melanin is deposited near the surface of the skin.
 It absorbs dangerous ultraviolet rays from the sun, preventing the UV light from traveling deeper into the skin.
-Ultraviolet light can cause DNA damage in cells and skin cancer, so melanin is an extremely important molecule.
+Ultraviolet light can cause DNA damage in cells as well as skin cancer, so melanin is an extremely important molecule.
 As noted below, however, it doesn't absorb all of the dangerous radiation that strikes our body.
 We all need to take precautions to prevent skin damage from sunlight, whatever the color of our skin.

 When light-colored skin is exposed to intense sunlight, it responds by making more melanin than usual.
 The extra melanin provides additional (but not complete) protection from UV damage and gives the skin a tanned appearance.
 Although a tan is often considered to be desirable, it's an indication that the skin has been under stress from sunlight exposure.